malikpiara/moon/pages/today.md

-title: Copy the work of others
+title: Today won't happen again
 date: 2020-03-31

 It’s easy to overlook the present, when we are too focused on anticipating what’s coming.
 On chasing goals.
 Painting dreams.